 AIO Boot now supports installing Grub2 on GPT disks including both HDD and USB.
 After installing Grub2, you can boot the GPT disk in Legacy BIOS mode.

 Windows Boot Manager does not support booting into Legacy BIOS mode on GPT disks.
-AIO Boot uses wimboot, which consumes more RAM.
+AIO Boot uses wimboot to do this.

 - Install AIO Boot to a partition on GPT disks.

 - Grub2 requires a BIOS partition on GPT disks.
 We will create a small partition of 1 to 10MB.
 You do not need to format and do not need to mount the drive letter for this partition.
 For USB, you can use the MiniTool Partition Wizard to create a second partition.
 On Linux, this partition will be flagged as bios_grub.